codementality/docker-for-drupal-development/docs/prerequisites.rst

 ###########

-* Install the Docker Engine:  https://docs.docker.com/engine/installation/
+* Install the Community Edition of Docker Engine:  https://docs.docker.com/engine/installation/

 ..
 Note::
    * Docker only works on a 64-bit Linux installation.